Food and Drug Administration, HHS.

 You may submit comments on any guidance at any time (see 21 CFR 10.115(g)(5)).

 An electronic copy of the guidance document is available for download from the internet.
 See the SUPPLEMENTARY INFORMATION section for information on electronic access to the guidance.
-Submit written requests for a single hard copy of the draft guidance document entitled “Implanted Brain-Computer Interface Devices for Patients with Paralysis or Amputation—Nonclinical Testing and Clinical Considerations” to the Office of the Center Director, Guidance and Policy Development, Center for Devices and Radiological Health, Food and Drug Administration, 10903 New Hampshire Ave., Bldg.
+Submit written requests for a single hard copy of the guidance document entitled “Implanted Brain-Computer Interface (BCI) Devices for Patients with Paralysis or Amputation—Non-clinical Testing and Clinical Considerations” to the Office of Policy, Center for Devices and Radiological Health, Food and Drug Administration, 10903 New Hampshire Ave., Bldg.
 66, Rm.
 5431, Silver Spring, MD 20993-0002.
 Send one self-addressed adhesive label to assist that office in processing your request.

 Start Further Info